wirecard/iso-paypal-converter/README.md

 ## Installation

 The library can be installed using [Composer](https://getcomposer.org/download/).
-If you have not installed Composer for your, you can follow the [offical instructions](https://getcomposer.org/doc/00-intro.md).
+If you have not installed Composer, you can follow the [offical instructions](https://getcomposer.org/doc/00-intro.md).

 Once composer is installed, run this in your terminal/command-line tool: